tom91136/GestureFX/README.md

 3. Run `mvn release:prepare -DdryRun=true -Darguments=-DskipTests`, make sure it succeeds
 4. Run `mvn release:clean` to clean up from the release dry run
 5. Run `mvn release:prepare -Darguments=-DskipTests`, maven will tag and commit the new version.
-6.Inspect the commits after `release:prepare` and do a push, also push the tags via `git push --tags`
+6. Inspect the commits after `release:prepare` and do a push, also push the tags via `git push --tags`
-7. Finally, run `mvn clean release:perform -Darguments=-DskipTests` to create docs and sources and upload to bintray
+7. Finally, run `mvn clean release:perform -Darguments=-DskipTests` to create docs and sources and upload sonatype
+8. Complete the release process by closing via `cd target/checkout && mvn nexus-staging:release`

 ## Motivation